micmejia/bible-dump/NKJV/John/John 12.md

 "He has blinded their eyes and hardened their hearts, Lest they should see with _their_ eyes, Lest they should understand with _their_ hearts and turn, So that I should heal them."

 ###### 41
-These things Isaiah said [^f]when he saw His glory and spoke of Him. ## Walk in the Light
+These things Isaiah said when he saw His glory and spoke of Him. ## Walk in the Light

 ###### 42
 Nevertheless even among the rulers many believed in Him, but because of the Pharisees they did not confess _Him,_ lest they should be put out of the synagogue;